 Photo by Maria Ogden

 Check out our toolkit for deeper dive into strategies, information, tree sources and community partners that will help you start a local Rewilding project.
-And reach out to firstname.lastname@example.org or your local 350VT node with questions, comments and inspirations.
+For more detailed instructions and technique for planting trees, take a look at our helpful tree planting guide or watch this tree planting how-to.Reach out to firstname.lastname@example.org or your local 350VT node with questions, comments and inspirations!

 Use this form to let us know your progress, so we can better coordinate, support and lift up your amazing efforts.